CedricLor/laserController/lib/readme.txt

 - review webServerControler to start decoding requests properly
 - add additional states as drafted on the paper

-- refactor the notes and sequences to get closer to a music score player
+- refactor the laserNotes and sequences to get closer to a music score player

 - on new connection callback (Mesh), the laser boxes send a message.
 As currently drafted, when I will have 10 laser boxes, this will overflow the mesh: add speed bumper